 EXAMPLE 3: C#: Namespace1.Class.Method(string, int[])

-If the logicalLocations property (§3.12.12) of the containing run object (§3.12) is present, fullyQualifiedLogicalName SHALL equal the name of one of the properties on that logicalLocations object.
+If the logicalLocations property (§3.12.12) of the containing run object (§3.12) is present, fullyQualifiedLogicalName SHALL equal the fullyQualifiedName property (§3.26.4) of one of the elements of the logicalLocations array.

-If during a run a tool produces results in two or more distinct logical locations with the same fully qualified logical name, and if the containing run object contain a logicalLocations property (§3.12.12), then instead of containing the fully qualified logical name, fullyQualifiedLogicalName SHALL contain a string that equals one of the property names in run.logicalLocations.
-To improve the readability of the log file, this property name SHOULD be formed by appending a suffix to the fully qualified logical names.
-In this case, the fullyQualifiedName property (§3.26.4) of the logicalLocation object (§3.26) SHALL contain the actual fully qualified logical name.
+It is possible for two or more distinct logical locations to have the same fully qualified logical name.

 NOTE: This is an extremely rare corner case.